deepak22s/AI-Powered-Maintenance-System-for-OEM-Original-Equipment-manufacturers-/README.md

 # AI-Powered Maintenance System for OEM(Original Equipment manufacturers)

-   **Note:** This repo only contains the project details,Files and codes of the Datascience process of the  AI-Powered Maintenance System for OEM(Original Equipment manufacturers).
+   **Note:** This repository contains the project details,Files and codes of the Datascience process, Cloud resource configuration, notification simulating script from dash board etc.. for the  AI-Powered Maintenance System for OEM(Original Equipment manufacturers).

 ----
 ## Problem Statement: